OS2Forms/os2forms-docs/releases/2026-Q2-Release-notes-Tag-5.1.0.md

 Elaboration of the release:

-## #200: Modulet “CKEditor 4 (contrib) (ckeditor)” bør erstattes (af “CKEditor 5 (ckeditor5)”) da det er deprecated
+### #200: Modulet “CKEditor 4 (contrib) (ckeditor)” bør erstattes (af “CKEditor 5 (ckeditor5)”) da det er deprecated

 The dependencies that were in OS2Forms for the old module "CKEditor 4 (contrib) (ckeditor)" have been removed, and the new module "CKEditor 5 (ckeditor5)" can now be installed and selected as the text editor.

 The configuration of which buttons and functions should be available in CKEditor 5 follows the default configuration, but can be customized from solution to solution.

-## #246: DAWA (Danmarks Adressers Web API) lukker ned pr.
+### #246: DAWA (Danmarks Adressers Web API) lukker ned pr.
 1. juli 2026

 The module "OS2Forms DAWA (os2forms_dawa)" has been updated to support the new API, "Adressevælgeren", from Klimadatastyrelsen.

-Access to the API is controlled via a token, which must be specified under:
+Access to the API is controlled via a token, which must be specified under:<br>
 `/admin/config/system/os2web-datalookup/datafordeler-address-lookup`

-Since Klimadatastyrelsen has not yet implemented user management, the token value must be set to:
+Since Klimadatastyrelsen has not yet implemented user management, the token value must be set to:<br>
 `adressevaelger123`

 Read more about user management here: [https://confluence.sdfi.dk/display/ADV/Brugerstyring](https://confluence.sdfi.dk/display/ADV/Brugerstyring)